RednibCoding/Brandubh---A-Viking-Chess-Game/README.md

 The two players have different forces to work with:

 - White has a king and 4 warriors.
-- Black has no king, but 8 warriors
+- Black has no king, but 8 warriors.

 Starting Position: